vncntvandriessche/gentoo-bootstrap/README.md

 Usage
 -----
+Check your settings using:
+  ./bootstrap
+When you are sure everything is ready:
   ./bootstrap --enforce

-For now, everything is configured and written within a single file, soon configuration and installation rules shall be retrieved from other files, making it more organized.
+Soon configuration and installation rules shall be retrieved from other files, making it more organized.

 TODOs
 -----